TritonDataCenter/smartos-docs/docs/administering-the-global-zone.md

 This video explains why and how SmartOS boots from a USB thumb drive.

 This video was originally produced for Joyent's SmartDataCenter product.
-References to things such as "headnode", "computenode", or authentication a gainst APIs do not apply.
+References to things such as "headnode", "computenode", or authentication against APIs do not apply.

 [VIDEO: Discussion about diskless booting in SmartOS between Bryan Cantrill and Josh Wilsdon of Joyent](http://www.youtube.com/watch?v=ieGWbo94geE)